Work for Impact BlogAll Categories

 There is a third type of contract writer, which one might argue is the same as project-based, but by having a contract, a writer becomes less of a freelancer and more of a contract writer.
 In this article, we will not go into the specifics of searching for or hiring a contract writer/gig.

-Stages to hire freelance writers: How do freelance writers work?
+Stages to hire independent writers: How do independent writers work?

-For most freelancers, there are five stages to any project or writing assignment.
+For most independent contractors, there are five stages to any project or writing assignment.

 1. Contact or Pitching